bhutkarprajwal/bhutkarprajwal/README.md

 ---

-<p align="center">✨ Thank you for visiting my profile!
-Feel free to explore my repositories and reach out to collaborate on projects! ✨</p>
+<p align="center">✨ Thanks for visiting my profile!
+Feel free to explore my repositories and connect for collaborations! 🚀</p>